push-protocol/push-website/blog/2024-12-09-understand-proof-of-stake-and-push-chain/index.md

 ### Edge cases:

 - **Missed Blocks** - Instances when a validator fails to propose a block within their slot, it results in a missed block.
 - **Orphaned Blocks** - These occur when a block is rejected by the validating committee or during a chain fork.
-Orphaned blocks represent alternative versions of chain historythat are not followed by majority of network.
+Orphaned blocks represent alternative versions of chain history that are not followed by majority of network.

 In summary, this is how the entire process would look like: